OmerOztprk/portfolio-website/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is not yet licensed.
+Please contact the author for usage rights.

 ---